© Syda Productions | Dreamstime.com

 Additionally, the connections between the testes and the urethra are severed during a prostatectomy, resulting in infertility.
 The type of procedure performed does not appear to have a significant impact on the risk of side effects; however, depending on the nature of your cancer, your doctor may be able to take a nerve-sparing approach that results in fewer side effects.

-Your doctor will discuss these possibilities with you prior to surgery and help you determine the type of procedure best suited for you.
+Your doctor will discuss these possibilities with you prior to surgery and help you determine the type of procedure to increase the prostate cancer survival rate best suited for you.

-There are two types of radiation therapy that your doctor may opt to use for your prostate cancer.
+There are two types of radiation therapy that your doctor may opt to use to increase your prostate cancer survival rate.